mousepawmedia/devdocs/network/source/network/nextcloud.rst

 * The trash can icon un-shares the item with the user/group.

-..
-IMPORTANT:: For Design+Production or Content Development, it is usually
+..  important:: For Design+Production or Content Development, it is usually
     most convenient to place uploaded work into a folder and share it with your entire department, using the department's group name.